dhyeythumar/ML-Agents-with-Google-Colab/README.md

 ## Extra Information

 The above-mentioned notebook only gives the trained (.nn) file and no visual observation while training, which I personally think has no fun at all.
-So after hunting down this question on the internet (i.e How to live stream the training process on twitch platform while the agents are learning?) so I can observer and find any errors or new behavior in agents.
-So if you are interested then keep reading or else you are good to go with the above settings.
+So after hunting down this question on the internet (i.e How to live stream the training process on the twitch platform while the agents are learning?) so I can observe and find any errors or new behavior in agents.
+So if you are interested then keep reading, or else you are good to go with the above settings.

 So check out this [youtube video](https://youtu.be/dLMkE8R5nTA) as an example that I have trained on google colab and live-streamed the whole training visuals to twitch and then export to youtube (because twitch only saves the video for 14 days).
-This process is done in a different notebook and it requires different settings for the environment build file.
+This process is done in a different notebook, and it requires different settings for the environment binary files.
 (The example environment used for this process is also given in ML-Agents [**repo**](https://github.com/Unity-Technologies/ml-agents))

 ## License